CUBRID/cubrid-manual/en/sql/tuning.rst

         INSERT INTO tree VALUES (6,2,'Foster', 1972);
         INSERT INTO tree VALUES (7,6,'Brown', 1981);

-        -- Executing a hierarchical query with the CONNECT BY clause SELECT *
+        -- Executing a hierarchical query with CONNECT BY clause SELECT *
-        FROM (SELECT * FROM tree WHERE BirthYear = 1973) t CONNECT BY PRIOR t.id=t.mgrid;
+        FROM (SELECT * FROM tree WHERE birthyear = 1973) t CONNECT BY PRIOR t.id=t.mgrid;

 Due to the use of the **CONNECT BY** clause in the above query, **View Merging** cannot be performed.